CodeDNA Annotation Standard · v0.9 · MIT

 View file →

-📖 Full Quickstart Guide
+Full Install Guide

 How It Works

-Three levels.
+Four levels.
 Every snippet is self-contained.

 Like biological DNA: cutting it in half produces two fragments that still carry the complete information.
 With CodeDNA, 10 random lines from anywhere in a file are enough for the AI to act correctly.